vacuumlabs/bielik-ny-times/README.md

 ## Available Scripts

+In order to run scripts, nodejs and yarn packager have to be installed.
 In the project directory, you can run:

+### `yarn install`

+Installs all required project dependencies.

 ### `API_KEY=sample-key yarn start`

 Runs the app in the development.
 Key for nytimes API needs to be set here as environment variable.

-Note: to apply new configuration it is sometimes needed to clear expo's cache (run command with `--clear` flag)
+*Note: to apply new configuration it is sometimes needed to clear expo's cache (run command with `--clear` flag)*

 ### `yarn test`